-Professor Shi's research interests focus on system informatics and control for the design and operational improvements of manufacturing and service systems.
-He is one of the early pioneers in the field.
-He has produced 26 Ph.D. graduates (18 of them have joined IE department as faculty members, 7 received NSF CAREER Awards, and one received the PECASE award, 3 serve as executive/directors in industrial companies).
-He has published one book and more than 150 papers (95 Journal papers, and collectively received about 5000+ paper citations).
-He has also been closely working with industrial companies and has served as PI and co-PI for more than 19 million dollars of research grants.
-He has led various research projects funded by National Science Foundation, NIST Advanced Technology Program, Department of Energy, General Motors, Daimler-Chrysler, Ford, Lockheed-Martin, Honeywell, Pfizer, and various other industrial companies and funding agencies.
+Dr. Shi is an early pioneer in the development and application of data enabled manufacturing.
+His methodologies integrate system informatics, advanced statistics, and control theory for the design and operational improvements of manufacturing and service systems by fusing engineering systems models with data science methods.
+He has published one book and more than 160 papers.
+He has served as PI and co-PI for projects totaling more than 20 million dollars.
+He has led various research projects funded by the National Science Foundation, NIST Advanced Technology Program, Department of Energy, General Motors, Daimler-Chrysler, Ford, Boeing, Lockheed-Martin, Honeywell, Pfizer, Samsung, and various other industrial companies and funding agencies.
 The technologies developed in his research group have been implemented in various production systems with significant economic impacts.